Hardwiring Gender in Humanitarian Partnerships

 - Promote positive gender and social norms from the start of the emergency response, to provide a basis for continued efforts throughout the crisis and set a foundation for longer-term interventions

-- Conduct GBVIE sensitization and information sharing sessions during emergencies to make sure that survivors are aware that services are available and that they have the right to access them
+- Conduct GBVIE sensitization and information-sharing sessions during emergencies to make sure that survivors are aware that services are available and that they have the right to access them

-Ask local partners with GBV expertise to facilitate these awareness trainings, or request local government (e.g. GBV specialists from social work department) to facilitate
+Ask local partners with GBV expertise to facilitate these awareness trainings, or request local government (e.g. GBV specialists from the social work department) to facilitate

-- Target formal and informal leaders, stakeholders, and community members to raise awareness on risks associated with violence and its consequences, and to advocate for effective implementation of protection instruments and mechanisms to monitor, report, and seek redress for GBV.
+- Target formal and informal leaders, stakeholders, and community members to raise awareness of risks associated with violence and its consequences, and to advocate for effective implementation of protection instruments and mechanisms to monitor, report, and seek redress for GBV.

 All prevention activities should be complemented with a GBV services mapping to enable safe referrals in case of spontaneous self-disclosures.
-For areas where there are no GBV services map, community members are trained in the GBV Pocket Guide on what to do when there is no GBV service provider.
+For areas where there is no GBV services map, community members are trained in the GBV Pocket Guide on what to do when there is no GBV service provider.

 In most emergency settings, the GBV sub-cluster coordinator (e.g. UNFPA) would lead the mapping and would share with partner organisations.
 In other locations it might be necessary for CARE and/or CARE partners to do it.
 HOWEVER, only a specialized GBV actor should be doing an actual capacity/quality assessment.
 (E. Patrick, CARE GBV specialist, 2021)